jacksonmelcher/rc-freshservice-bot-documentation/README.md

 Freshservice bot is in its first stages of development and is only available only to RC employees at this time.

+## Usage

+Freshservice will automatically send you notifications when you submit a ticket, are assigned a ticket, or a ticket is reassigned to you.
+Please join **RC on RC integration help** for help setting up webhooks with Freshservice workflows.

 ## We want your feedback

 We'd love to hear your feedback about Freshservice Bot.
 If you spot bugs or have features that you'd really like to see, please check out the [bug and feature sumbission form](https://forms.gle/KKYKVVoxUN5z32dY7).